mict-zhaw/chall_e2e_stt/README.md

 ## About the Project ChaLL

+> ChaLL, a voice-based chatbot that provides language learners with opportunities to practice speaking in both focused and unfocused task-based conversations and receive feedback, free from the time constraints and pressures of the traditional classroom setting.

 ### ChaLL Data

-As part of the ChaLL project, data for speech-to-text (STT) research and error recognition analysis was gathered.
+As part of the ChaLL project, data for speech-to-text (STT) research and error recognition analysis was gathered:

-#### Data Sources And Structure

-1) **Audio Files**: We collect audio recordings in M4A and MP3 formats from various educational interventions across different school grades.
-Each audio file is uniquely identifiable by a filename that incorporates the school's postal code, grade, and an audio ID.
-The recordings vary in quality and characteristics, influenced by factors such as the recording environment, the equipment used, and the speakers' accents and language proficiency levels.
+1) **Audio Files**: We collected audio recordings from educational interventions across different grades.
+Each file is identified by the school's postal code, grade, and an audio ID.
+Recording quality varies due to environment, equipment, and speakers' accents.

-2) **Transcripts**: Transcripts are essential for pairing spoken words with written forms and are provided in JSON format.
-They include detailed metadata about the recordings, the speakers, and segmented speech data.
-Each segment details individual words with timestamps, capturing nuances like repetitions, language-specific spellings, and non-standard speech elements:
+2) **Transcripts**: Transcripts pair spoken words with text and include metadata on recordings, speakers, and segmented speech.
+Each segment details words with timestamps, capturing nuances like repetitions, language-specific spellings, and non-standard speech elements:
    - *`@g` Swiss-German Words*: "He plays on the Wiese@g"
    - *`@?` Best Guess*: Used for uncertain transcriptions, e.g.: "It’s yellow and have@? a nice face."
    - *`@!` Speech Errors*: Marks learner's speech errors, e.g.: "He play@! soccer."